roxton75/Motor-Rental-Java/README.md

 ## 📌Note:
 - Make sure to user Intellije IDEA as an IDE to run this project.
 - Before running complete the database Prerequisites.
-- The Ui is custome made and also uses set bound in some modules please make sure if you are using in a small screen to lower the frame size according to your convinence.
+- The UI is custom-made and also uses set bounds in some modules.
+Please make sure that if you are using a small screen, you lower the frame size according to your convenience.